aritro98/Stock-Analysis-using-Python/README.md

    - Portfolio management
    - Stock predictions

+## Results
+The project achieves the following outcomes:
+- Accurate predictions of stock trends using SMA and RSI indicators.
+- Enhanced user experience through an intuitive and interactive frontend.
+- Seamless backend operations for data processing, real-time updates, and model predictions.
+- Visualizations that provide clear insights into stock performance and market trends.

 ## Additional Details
 - Historical data is fetched for a 5-year period, covering multiple market conditions.
 - The database includes company information and technical indicators to aid in comprehensive analysis.